BUY PREGNANCY TESTS & OVULATION TESTS

 • Prometrium (micronised progesterone) is licensed to treat amenorrhea and, in conjunction with estrogens, to reduce menopausal symptoms.

-• Minipill oral contraceptives containing norethindrone, including the brand names Errin, Heather, and Incassia.
+• Minipill oral contraceptives contain norethindrone, including the brand names Errin, Heather, and Incassia.

 Dosage